 The best way to meet this fear is through preparation - what kind of vaccine plan can you put in place to minimise the phobia’s ability to stop you getting the vaccine?
 Consider all the obstacles that are affecting you and seek help where necessary.
 That might mean distracting yourself throughout the appointment; it might mean you don’t look, or do; perhaps you take someone along to support you; or maybe you talk it through with your GP well in advance.
 Each of these are just starter ideas to get you thinking.

 Want to know more about what living with a fear of needles is like?
-Why not take a look at this article written earlier in the year by Kate Maxwell, who shares her experience of what it is like living with trypanophobia?
+Why not take a look at Kate Maxwell's article, living with a fear of needles - an inside look, who shares her experience of what it is like living with trypanophobia?

 It seems safe to say that for those of us in Aotearoa New Zealand, a vaccine is the best bet to staying healthy while travelling abroad in the future.
 And for those on the outside looking in on this wonderful country with longing eyes, proof that you have received a vaccine may be your ticket in.
 Ultimately, that means creating a positive plan to manage your fears of needles is something you should prioritise.
 Remember, that there is always support available to do this and oVRcome can be just that.

 As we get closer to a possible roll out of the Covid-19 vaccine, oVRcome are continuing to fine tune their programme which utilises exposure therapy using virtual reality technology to support individuals with phobias, such as trypanophobia.
 Why not take our Fear of Needles test and receive a free customised report with some actionable tips for your severity level?
 It might just help you prepare for a dose of the upcoming vaccine.